-- 69. It follows that amending the definition of terrorism, while possibly desirable in some respects, is never going to provide a guarantee that anti-terrorism laws will not be abused.
+- 69. So amending the definition of terrorism, while possibly desirable in some respects, is never going to guarantee our anti-terrorism laws against abuse.
 One frequently-suggested change, the removal of the motive requirement, would actually increase rather than reduce the scope of the laws.
 Others a narrowing of the range of actions capable of constituting terrorism, and a possible exemption for lawful actions in the course of armed conflict, could have beneficial effects in some cases but will leave the great majority untouched. - 70.
-Other mechanisms for restricting the application of anti-terrorism laws must therefore be considered.
-Two in particular are important: wise discretion in their exercise, and the application of such checks as are afforded by constitution.
+What then are we left with?
+Two things, as it seems to me.